nextcloud/documentation/developer_manual/app/info.rst

 * AGPL 3 (recommended)
 * MIT

-If a proprietary/non AGPL compatible licence should be used, the `ownCloud Enterprise Edition <https://owncloud.com/overview/enterprise-edition>`_ must be used.
+If a proprietary/non AGPL compatible licence should be used, the `Nextcloud Enterprise Edition <https://owncloud.com/overview/enterprise-edition>`_ must be used.

 author
 ------